-In setting up the volume balance we assume that the mass density of each of the three streams is the same.
 A calculation based on these equations is easily performed in spreadsheet software, and results in the input energy in W=J/s required to attain a certain separation in a steady-state process.
-It can be helpful to interpret $\phi_{\text{v},j}$ as volumes $V_j$, such that the equation provides the energy in J to treat a certain volume of water.
+As mentoned before, it can be helpful to interpret $\phi_{\text{v},j}$ as volumes $V_j$, such that the equation provides the energy in J to treat a certain volume of water.
 We can define the minimum energy per m\textsuperscript{3} of freshwater produced, $E\s{min}$, as $E\s{min}=e\s{min}/\phi\s{v,p}$.
 An important result (to check one's calculation) is that ${E}\s{min}\!=\!1.0$ kWh per m\textsuperscript{3} freshwater produced for a 1:1 salt, with 50\% water recovery, i.e., $\text{\WR}\!=\!0.50$, a feed salt concentration $c_{\infty}\!=\!525$~mM, $c_{\infty,\text{p}}\!=\!0$ mM, and temperature $T\!=\!298$ K. Note that a 1:1 salt solution with salt concentration $c_\infty$ contains both cations and anions at that concentration, and both ions must be counted.
 The ion's charge does not play a role in calculating the entropy of desalination.